 If a party’s Credit Support Provider shall cause a Letter of Credit to be issued hereunder, the amount otherwise required under such Letter of Credit may at the option of such Credit Support Provider be reduced by the amount of any Letter of Credit established by such party (but only for such time as such party’s Letter of Credit shall be in effect).
 In the event a party shall cause a Letter of Credit to be issued hereunder, the amount otherwise required under such Letter of Credit may at the option of such party be reduced by the amount of any Letter of Credit established by such party’s Credit Support Provider (but only for such time as such Credit Support Provider’s Letter of Credit shall be in effect).

-Upon or at any time after the occurrence or deemed occurrence of an Early Termination Date as a result ofan Event of Default or a Termination Event and the failure of X to make all payments due and owing to Y in accordance with the terms of this Agreement, Y may draw on any outstanding Letter of Credit up to an amount equal to such amounts owing to it.
+Upon or at any time after the occurrence or deemed occurrence of an Early Termination Date as a result of a Termination Event and the failure of X to make all payments due and owing to Y in accordance with the terms of this Agreement, Y may draw on any outstanding Letter of Credit up to an amount equal to such amounts owing to it.
+Cash proceeds received from drawing upon the Letter of Credit shall be deemed Eligible Credit Support and shall be maintained in accordance with this Annex .
 X shall remain liable for any amounts owing to Y and remaining unpaid after the application of the amounts so drawn by Y.

 The provisions of this Exhibit A shall constitute an agreement for all purposes of this Agreement and this Annex, including Section 5(a)(iii) of this Agreement.